-Upon completion of at least 64 semester hours of required and elective courses in Computer Technology and Computer Science, 17 semester hours of required courses in Mathematics, English and Sciences, and additional University requirements, a student will be awarded the B.S. degree in Computer Technology.
+Upon completion of at least 64 credits of required and elective courses in Computer Technology and Computer Science, 17 credits of required courses in Mathematics, English and Sciences, and additional University requirements, a student will be awarded the B.S. degree in Computer Technology.
 Elective courses give students the opportunity to pursue advanced courses in areas of IT.
 Cooperative education programs are also available to our students.
-The total number of semester hours required for an undergraduate degree in Computer Technology is 120.
+The total number of credits required for an undergraduate degree in Computer Technology is 120.
 All students must take and pass the Bowie State University English Proficiency Examination.